top of page

-Sir Michael is the founder, Executive Chairman and Senior Investment Officer of CQS, a London-headquartered global multi-strategy asset management firm, with offices in Sydney, Hong Kong and New York.
+Lord Hintze is the founder, Executive Chairman and a Director and Senior Portfolio Manager of CQS, a London-headquartered global multi-strategy asset management firm, with offices in Hong Kong and New York.

 MH Premium Farms (MHPF) was established in 2007.
 It has grown into a diversified agricultural business and has acquired a wide ranging portfolio of properties throughout Australia.
 In establishing MHPF, commercial expertise was brought in to change existing ideas about conglomerate farming.

 Michael began his career working as an Electrical Design Engineer for Civil and Civic Pty Ltd in Australia, during this time he also served in the Australian Regular Army in the Royal Australian Electrical and Mechanical Engineers, progressing to the rank of Captain.
 Michael began his career in finance in 1982 with Salomon Brothers, New York, following which he held a number of senior roles at Goldman Sachs and CSFB, prior to establishing CQS in 1999.